You are here

-Here we attempt to bring some order to such confusion with this list of UNLV place names that tend to trip people up.
+Here's our list of UNLV place names that tend to trip people up.
 To actually find your way to specific buildings, pull up our interactive map (it's cellphone friendly!) or visit the campus maps website to print one out.

 Want to add to the list or have a question about why something is the way it is on campus?
 Leave a comment below or send us an email.

 First up are the Beams.
 We have at least four locations on campus named after various members of this family: